Kaushal1011/machine-learning/README.md

             - Regression
         - Ensemle Learning (Introduction)

+- SVM contains Theory about basic concept of Support Vector Machines as of 10/10/19.

 - Machine_Learning_Theory Contains Statistical Theory(In depth) about machine learning

 - Data Visualisation Contains introductory practical insights on plotting with Seaborn.(Reference Kaggle MicroCourse on Data Visualisation)